keptn/lifecycle-toolkit/docs/content/en/docs/use-cases/hpa.md

 HPA can make use of the Keptn Metrics
 [custom API](https://kubernetes.io/docs/reference/external-api/custom-metrics.v1beta2/)
-in order to scale the number of replicas of the Workloads based on the current load by using metrics such as CPU throttling, memory consumption or response time.
+to scale the number of replicas of the Workloads based on the current load.
+It does this by using metrics such as CPU throttling, memory consumption, or response time.

 ### Installation of Keptn Metrics Operator

-To use HPA with custom metrics API, Keptn Metrics Operator needs to be installed on our cluster.
+To use HPA with the custom metrics API,
+Keptn Metrics Operator must be installed on the cluster.
 For more information about installation please refer to the official [installation guide](../installation/_index.md).

 > **Note**
-Please be aware that Keptn Lifecycle Operator does not need to be installed for this use-case.
+The Keptn Lifecycle Operator does not need to be installed for this use-case.

 ### Installation of metrics provider (optional)

-If you do not have metrics provider installed on your cluster yet, please do so.
+If you do not yet have a metrics provider installed on your cluster yet, please do so.

 For this tutorial we are going to use [Prometheus](https://prometheus.io/).
 For more information about how to install Prometheus into your cluster, please